 If she appears uncomfortable cantering, loose in the field, chances are a soundness issue on the forehand, i.e. feet, legs or shoulders..

 If your filly is worse on one lead than the other, unsoundness in the "bearing" hind leg is often the culprit.

 If things change, dramatically, depending on where you work or where you ask her to canter, consider a mental issue but don't forget differences in footing.

 If she feels uncomfortable while riding at the walk and trot as well, back issues could come into play.

-If you have not taken the time to teach her to canter correctly, we are all wasting are time.
+If you have not taken the time to teach her to canter correctly, we are all wasting our time.
 As this issue has been addressed here too many times to count, here is some homework that might be of help in the proper way to ask for the canter and other detective work you might try..